ETS-ReactNative3/oscar-mobile-v2/README.md

 * A common issue is that the packager is not started automatically when you run react-native run-android.
 You can start it manually using:

 ```
-react-native start
+npm start
 ```

-* For IOS: assuming you have an emulator or device attached.
+* For IOS: assuming you have an emulator.

 ```
-react-native run-ios
+npm run ios
 ```

 * If everything is set up correctly, you should see your new app running in your emulator shortly.